It’s finally your time. You’ve worked hard for 40+ years and saved a sizeable nest egg that you can finally retire and do what you want to do.

 In fact, many studies are starting to make a connection between gum disease and a variety of serious health conditions including heart disease, stroke, high blood pressure, and more.

-The bottom line is that you want to minimize the amount of bad bacteria in your mouth so that you’ll stay as healthy and happy as possible.
+The bottom line is that you want to minimize the number of bad bacteria in your mouth so that you’ll stay as healthy and happy as possible.

 For patients who notice their face seems to be sagging or “caving in,” we can help!
 Dr. Blevins offers dental implants, full mouth reconstruction services, and so much more.